 YOUR RIGHTS REGARDING MEDICAL INFORMATION ABOUT YOU

 You have the rights described below regarding medical information we maintain about you.
+If you have given another individual a medical power of attorney, if another individual is appointed as your legal guardian or if another individual is authorized by law to make health care decisions for you (known as a “personal representative”), that individual may exercise any of the following rights listed below.
 To exercise any of these rights, you must submit a written request to the PopHealthCare Privacy Officer at the address at the end of this notice (see contact information listed under “Contact Person” below).

 - Right to Inspect and Copy.
-You have the right to inspect and request a copy of medical information that may be used to make decisions about your care.
+You have the right to inspect and request a copy of medical information that may be used to make decisions about your care or direct us to send a copy of your medical information to another person designated by you in writing.
+In most cases, we will provide this access to you or the person you designate within 30 days of your request.
 We may deny your request to inspect and copy in certain limited circumstances.
 If you request a copy of the information, we may charge a reasonable fee for our labor and supply costs for creating the copy and postage, if applicable.
 If your information is stored electronically and you request an electronic copy, we will provide it to you in a readable electronic form and format.

 - Right to Amend.
 If you feel that medical information we have about you is incorrect or incomplete, you may ask us to amend the information.
 Your request must include a reason that supports your request.
 We may deny your request for limited reasons but will notify you of the reason for the denial in writing.